×

 Approximately 30 minutes One Way

-An all-ages, friendly downhill hike, through daisy and wildflower country.
-Access the trail from the top of the Elk Chair and follow it all the way to the resort base area.
+A scenic, all-ages, friendly downhill hike that winds through daisy and vibrant wildflower country.
+Starting from the top of the Elk Chair, this gentle trail descends to the resort base area.
+Along the trail, discover the local flora and fauna through engaging interpretive signage.

 Approximately 1 Hour One Way